Tony-Lew/Team_3_Project/README.md

 - We hope the data answers the queston if classic or electric bikes are more popular among members, non-members, and casual riders.
 - The data exploration phase of the project is determing if a machine learning model will answer our question.
 - The data analysis phase of this project is testing different parts of our data to see if we can see any trends.
+- The languages used to do this project is jupyter notebook.

 ## Reason for selected topic